zhztheplayer/velox4j/README.md

 ## Platform Prerequisites

-The project is not only tested on the following CPU architectures:
+The project is now only tested on the following CPU architectures:

 - x86-64